xiaodown/pancrythm/README.md

 and I briefly looked into creating a google API key and using the Youtube Info V3 API, so there's a fallback plan, but...

 Also if someone takes this and turns it into a huge commercial thing on hundreds of servers, rights-holders are going to be mad.
 That's not what this bot is for; it's for small use among groups of close friends.
+Don't be a jerk.